 For instance, reading for 10 minutes before bed has become our special bonding time, and seeing her make her bed every morning with such pride is a reminder of how even small goals can foster a sense of responsibility.

 Keep in mind that the wishlist does not have to be something really big.
 It can be a small idea, for example, reading 10 minutes a day, making their bed in the morning, etc.

 Use the goal-setting worksheet, below to help your child visualise their goals.

 At the beginning of the school year, my little one and I sat down with a bunch of magazines, stickers, and markers to create a vision board.

 We talked about what she hoped to achieve this year – like reading a whole book by herself or making a new friend.
 It was a delightful way to visually map out her dreams and goals.

 2. Create small goals

 Like I mentioned earlier start with smaller goals.
-If the goals are very big and need years to be achieved your kids will not be motivated to go after it.
+If the goals are very big and need years to be achieved your child will not be motivated to go after it.

-Smaller, measurable and achievable goals are more inspiring for kids.
-Don’t force your kids to go after something that is unattainable.
+Smaller, measurable and achievable goals are more inspiring for children.
+Don’t force your child to go after something that is unattainable.